itzandroidtab/open_flashloader_template/readme.md

 More info about setting up the `FlashDevice` can be found at https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/flashAlgorithm.html

 ## Stack usage
-In the current documentation Segger mentions they reserve 512 bytes for a Open flash loader stack with a fallback to 256 bytes for devices with low amount of memory.
+In the current documentation Segger mentions they reserve 512 bytes for the OFL stack with a fallback to 256 bytes for devices with low amount of memory.
 The previous versions reserved 256 bytes of memory.
 By default the linkerscript allocates 256 bytes of stack for testing.

 ## Interrupts
 by default the J-link will disable the global interrupts when starting a flash loader.
 If your flash loader needs interrupts (not recommended) the user will need to move the interrupt vector table during init (and revert it when deiniting)